werdnabae/tia-llm-benchmark/README.md

 # TIA-LLM-Benchmark

-**Can Large Language Models Generate Transportation Impact Analysis Recommendations?**
+**Spatial Grounding Failure in LLM-Generated Traffic Impact Analysis Recommendations: A Structured Evaluation Using Public Environmental Review Document**
 A benchmark study on conditioned mitigation generation using publicly available environmental review documents.

 > *Paper submitted to Artificial Intelligence for Transportation*